 Step 1: Determine The Need For Outsourcing

-Identify why you need to outsource.
+Identify why you need to outsource software development.
 Do you lack the expertise or the manpower?
 Specifying your reasons will help you find the right fit and determine the appropriateness of people to onboard.

 Step 2: Select An Outsourcing Company